ehdi/Judy/README.md

 # Judy

-Judy is an Asterisk client service that send request to Asterisk service
+The Asterisk Manager Spring API enables a developer to control their Asterisk PBX system.
+Allowing for call origination, monitoring, queue management, etc.

 ## Development